rprt/rspec-page-regression/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

-Don't forget to include specs (`rake spec`)!
+Don't forget to include specs (`rake spec`) to verify your functionality.
 Code coverage should be 100%